lucasbfernandes/job-worker/docs/design-document.md

   the request and check if the input is valid and if the user is authorized to perform the requested operation.

-* <strong>Step 3</strong>: If all validations pass, the API module will forward the request to the corresponding internal handler (i.e. interactor) that will do business logic, access the in-memory state and invoke the OS process API with the worker library when necessary.
+* <strong>Step 3</strong>: If all validations pass, the API module will forward the request to the corresponding internal handler (i.e. interactor) that will do business logic, access the in-memory state and invoke the OS Process API with the Worker Library when necessary.

+PS: The image depicts a situation where the CLI and the Server are running on separate machines/OS, which is not always the case.
+This was intended to highlight the necessity of creating a secure channel between them.

 ![Architecture](../assets/images/architecture.png)